 Whether this was going to happen at the same time as the implementation of the new Raids feature or a little while after was unknown, although things certainly did at least appear to be tying together quite nicely at that point.

 Want more help with Pokémon Go?
 As well as our Pokémon Go tips and tricks page and how to catch Legendary Pokémon like Articuno and Lugia, you can look up the Gen 2 Pokédex on how to catch the most recent creatures, including those requiring Special Items.
-We also explain the recent Gym rework, how to get PokéCoins, Raids, Raid Battles, and Raid Bosses, and what we know about the addition of promo codes.
-Elsewhere, read about XP chart, best moves and movesets, Egg hatching distance charts, best Pokémon tier lists and the Eevee evolutions.
-Plus, sice their release you can read everything we know about the Halloween event and Ghost Types Duskull, Dusknoir, Shuppet, Sableye and Banette, and all the other Gen 3 Pokémon that are expected to be on their way.
+We also explain the recent Gym rework, how to get PokéCoins, and details on Eevee evolutions.
+Elsewhere, read about the impending introduction of promo codes, our XP chart and Pidgey farming guide, the best moves and movesets, the best Pokémon tier lists, and Egg hatching distance charts, too.
+Plus, since the latest changes you can read everything we know about the new Raids, Raid Battles, Raid Bosses and counters, and finally all the Gen 3 Pokémon that are expected to be on their way.